Work With Us

 If we don’t currently have an opportunity for you please feel free to send us your CV by email and we will keep you on file for future opportunities.

-We work with those from 14yrs+ depending on experience and the project, who have an interest in working in the arts, theatre and working with young people
+We welcome applications from those aged 14+ (depending on experience and the project) with an interest in theatre, the arts and working with young people.

 Volunteering